Canada 10-Year Bond Yield

 How Do Bond Yields Affect Interest Rates?

-Interest rates on most financial products are higher than bond yields for the respective term length.
+Interest rates on most financial lending products are higher than bond yields for the respective term length.
 When creditors and lenders sell you a mortgage, car loan at various car loan rates, or some other product, they take on a certain amount of risk because you could default on your mortgage or you could end up repaying the mortgage early.

 By lending you money, they give up the option of buying risk-free bonds which would have been default-free.
 Creditors and lenders will add a risk premium to compensate them for the risks associated with lending you money.